EO4wellness/T-I-L/README.md

 *  PIP
 *  Python 2 vs Python 3 (from 2008, intentionally not backwards compatable).
 Default to Python 3 all of the time and only use 2 if you need to for a site or library you're forced to use.
 *  Want to study more about using Python script with Open Source Blender
 *  Enrolled in and began https://www.udemy.com/course/data-analysis-with-pandas-a-complete-tutorial/?Join-%40UdemyFree4You=&couponCode=CGFORUPSKILL2020
+*  Learn Python the Hard Way https://learnpythonthehardway.org/python3/

 ### Server
 * Maintenance (November 20, 21, 22 2020)